Katherine Waterston: Career

 In 2016, Waterston was cast as Tina Goldstein in the fantasy film Fantastic Beasts and Where to Find Them opposite Eddie Redmayne.
-The film received generally positive reviews from critics and emerged a commercial success after grossing $814 million worldwide.
+The film received generally positive reviews from critics and became a commercial success, grossing $814 million worldwide.
 Waterston reprised her role in Fantastic Beasts: The Crimes of Grindelwald in 2018, and had a short part in Fantastic Beasts: The Secrets of Dumbledore (2022).
-In 2017, she starred alongside Michael Fassbender in the science fiction horror film Alien: Covenant directed by Ridley Scott.
-Also that year she starred in the Steven Soderbergh's comedy-drama Logan Lucky and Alfonso Gomez-Rejon's historical drama The Current War.
-The following years she starred in the independent films State Like Sleep (2018), Mid90s (2018), Amundsen (2019) and The World to Come (2020).
+In 2017, she starred alongside Fassbender for director Ridley Scott in the science fiction horror film Alien: Covenant.
+That year she also starred in Steven Soderbergh's comedy-drama Logan Lucky and Alfonso Gomez-Rejon's historical drama The Current War.
+Waterston's next starring roles were in the independent films State Like Sleep (2018), Mid90s (2018), Amundsen (2019) and The World to Come (2020).
 In 2020, she starred in the British-American horror drama series The Third Day alongside Jude Law.
 In 2022, she joined the cast of the second season of HBO period drama series Perry Mason.

 Personal life

-Waterston was previously in a six-year relationship with American playwright and director Adam Rapp.
+Waterston was in a six-year relationship with American playwright and director Adam Rapp.
 His 2011 three-play collection The Hallway Trilogy is dedicated to her; she appeared as Rose Hathaway in Part 1: Rose in its premiere at the Rattlestick Playwrights Theater.

 In November 2018, Waterston confirmed that she was expecting her first child.
 Her son was born in 2019.

+Waterston is a supporter of transgender rights.
+She has cited her participation in the Fantastic Beasts franchise as a reason for her being so vocal, and has publicly opposed statements made by series creator J.K.
+Rowling.